davidhuangdw/funcational_ruby_demos/README.md

     3. yet make code easy to read and write

 * how monad achieve them:
+    1. wrap: wrap the value inside a decorator, so that we can add extra features to it
-    1. pass function/code to a monad object, rather than call functions
+    2. callback: pass function/code to a monad object, rather than call functions
-    2. chainable
+    3. chainable: always return the same monad type
-    3. each time it will create a new monad object of same monad type, rather than mutate value
+    4. persistent: each time it creates a new monad to wrap new value, rather than mutate old value

 ### Three useful monads: writer, reader, state